qmacro/managed-associations-in-cap/flow.md

 }
 ```

-This means we can use the `$expand` system query option from Books to follow the `author` navigation property, e.g. <http://localhost:4004/z/Books?$expand=author>, where we can see the (one-) to-one relationship where right now a book has one author and only one author:
+This is enough to satisfy and support the basic relationship we have now between `Books` and `Authors`, which in turn means we can use OData's `$expand` system query option when requesting the `Books` entityset, to follow the `author` navigation property, i.e. <http://localhost:4004/z/Books?$expand=author>.
+The resulting resource, again, by default with OData V4 in a JSON representation, is where we can see the (one-) to-one relationship and where -- right now -- a book has one author and only one author:

 ```json
 {